After two decades, family still searching for missing Oregon woman

 Posted by Help Find Teresa Davidson on Saturday, September 7, 2019

-A few days after her disappearance, Murphy reported a .45 caliber handgun missing from the residence.
-(That gun is a 1991 Colt 1911 A1 .45 caliber, serial number 2757178.)
+A few days after her disappearance, Murphy reported a .45-caliber handgun missing from the residence.
+(That gun is a 1991 Colt 1911 A1 .45-caliber, serial number 2757178.)

-In 2001, the Oregon State Police reported Davidson was likely dead: “All indications are that it appears Teresa Davidson has most likely met with foul play,” detective Jeff Hershman said.
+In 2001, the Oregon State Police reported Davidson was likely dead: “All indications are that it appears Teresa Davidson has most likely met with foul play,” Detective Jeff Hershman said.

 He cited the fact that Davidson left behind a large amount of money in her bank account, a house she owned that was foreclosed on after she disappeared, and most critically, her two children with whom she’s had no contact since disappearing.